CT-P/CT-P.github.io/index.md

 layout: default
 title: Home
 ---

-I became politically aware that the messages received from the outside are aimed at me as an individual, and not at the group I belong to.
-In political decision-making, the individual has become the primary target: every screen is customised to me in ways a friend cannot be.
-In this environment, anti-pluralistic political communication has flourished, replacing messages that once spoke to a shared public with appeals that fragment and individualise the democratic conversation.
-To deliberate, I must navigate a shrinking reservoir of offline social capital.
-Talk is no longer cheap, and reaches us with unprecedented speed.
+Contemporary political communication has undergone a fundamental transformation: messages no longer address collectives but target individuals with algorithmic precision that exceeds human personalization.
+This shift represents more than technological advancement—it constitutes a deliberate fragmentation of democratic discourse, where anti-pluralistic appeals have systematically displaced the shared communicative foundations essential to public deliberation.
+Democratic conversation now occurs within an eroding landscape of offline social capital, where the velocity of information transmission has inverted traditional assumptions about the accessibility and cost of political speech.

-My research bridges political communication, democratic theory, and computational social science to examine how targeted messaging reshapes the conditions for democratic deliberation.
-From this shift emerge three core research questions that shape my work:
+My research program interrogates this transformation through an integrated framework spanning political communication, democratic theory, and computational social science, examining how precision targeting fundamentally alters the structural conditions for democratic deliberation.
+This investigation centers on three interconnected research questions that drive my scholarly agenda:

 **Democratic implications (empirical)** – How does anti-pluralistic political communication interact with individual identity to shape electoral behaviour, and how do offline political discussions moderate and differentiate its rhetorical forms?